Lego Masters (Australian TV series)

 Lego Masters is an Australian reality television show based on the British series of the same name in which teams compete to build the best Lego project.
 It is hosted by Hamish Blake and judged by Lego designer Ryan "The Brickman" McNaught.
 The series premiered on 28 April 2019 on Nine Network.

-The programme produced by Endemol Shine won a Realscreen award for Best Competition in 2020, beating out such game shows as Celebrity Family Feud, Hollywood Game Night and Deal or No Deal, and joining the Eureka Productions produced series Holey Moley as an Australian winning production in the US.
+The programme produced by Endemol Shine won a Realscreen award for Best Competition in 2020, beating out such game shows as Celebrity Family Feud, Hollywood Game Night and Deal or No Deal, and joining the Eureka Productions produced series Holey Moley as an Australian award-winning production in the US.